Boundary Issues

 Implications of boundary issues

-The power imbalance implicit in the doctor-patient relationship has an impact on the relationship dynamic that you may not contemplate until a boundary is crossed.
-Irrespective of your (or your patient’s) intentions, blurring the boundaries of a therapeutic relationship can cause the patient psychological harm and interfere with their medical care.
-By entering into a personal relationship, regardless of intentions or consent, you cross the professional boundary.
+There is an inherent power imbalance in the doctor-patient relationship.
+This impacts the dynamic of that relationship in ways you may not contemplate until a boundary is crossed.
+Irrespective of your intentions (or your patient's), blurring the boundaries of a therapeutic relationship can cause the patient psychological harm and interfere with their care.
+Entering into a personal relationship, regardless of intention or consent crosses the professional boundary.

 Setting and maintaining clear boundaries

-Crossing a boundary within a doctor-patient relationship rarely involves a drastic change in behaviour, but more commonly results from a gradual blurring of professional and personal roles.
+When boundaries are crossed within a doctor-patient relationship, it is rarely due to a drastic change in behaviour, but more commonly results from a gradual blurring of professional and personal roles.
 To prevent this, it is important to establish clear lines you do not cross.

 Be wary of becoming overly familiar with your patients.
 Keep social and professional lives separate.
 If a patient attempts to connect with you outside the professional environment, invites you to a social event or tries to connect via social media it would be wise to politely decline.